 On behalf of the Board of Directors of the Heart of the Civil War Heritage Area, we are delighted to have you join our team.
-Now in our 11th year of operating the Newcomer House as our visitor center, promoting opportunities for Civil War explorations throughout Carroll, Frederick and Washington counties, our volunteers are more important than ever.
+Now in our 13th year of operating the Newcomer House as our visitor center, promoting opportunities for Civil War explorations throughout Carroll, Frederick and Washington counties, our volunteers are more important than ever.
 Often, a Newcomer House volunteer is the first contact a visitor makes on arrival in the heritage area.
 Your warm and friendly welcome and knowledge of the region, generously shared, are invaluable to our visitors, Antietam National Battlefield, and all the visitor-serving places in the Heart of the Civil War Heritage Area.

-This volunteer manual, with the Antietam National Battlefield Volunteers-in-the-Parks handbook, provides background information about the heritage area, basic volunteer procedures, and other heritage tourism opportunities.
+This volunteer manual, with the Antietam National Battlefield Volunteersin-the-Parks handbook, provides background information about the heritage area, basic volunteer procedures, and other heritage tourism opportunities.
 Rachel Nichols manages the Newcomer House volunteer corps, and her contact information is listed on page 5 of this manual.
 Don't hesitate to reach out if you have questions or concerns.

-We have an updated Visitor Experience Plan and have been in the process of updating our exhibits and signage.
-New this season is a looping video showing many of our most exciting places to visit.
-We hope this will excite visitors to explore the entire Heritage Area.
-Other updates will proceed over the next two or three years.
+We have a Visitor Experience Plan (2019) and have been in the process of updating our exhibits and signage.
+Last season we transformed the southeast parlor into a representation of how the room might have looked on September 16, 1862.
+We hope these enhancements will excite visitors to explore the entire Heritage Area.
+Other updates that may proceed this year are plans for enhanced interactive visitor resource displays.
 You can learn more about this project by reading the Visitor Experience Plan, a copy of which is under the front desk.